Anujk182002/ML-Project-8-Gold-Price-Prediction-WebApp/README.md

 The evaluation results help in understanding the performance of the model.

 # Results
 The final model provides predictions for gold prices with a certain accuracy.
-The results are visualized using plots and graphs to show the actual vs. predicted prices.
+The results are visualized using plots and graphs to show the actual vs predicted prices.

 # Contributing
 Contributions are welcome!
 If you have any improvements or suggestions, feel free to open a pull request or create an issue.